SatSale/SatSale/README.md

 If running on a local server, you will want to forward port 8000 in your router settings so that satsale is also visible at your external IP address.
 You might have to allow gunicorn through your firewall with `sudo ufw allow 8000`.
 If running satsale on a remote server and using SSH tunnel to call to your local Dojo, may also need to open SSH Port 22 with `sudo ufw allow 22`. _If you are going this route be sure to at least use a strong Root password on your local device.
 You will need to input this Root password when you start gunicorn and attempt to connect to Dojo through your SSH tunnel.

-- To run BTCPyment so it continues serving in the background on a _local_ server, in the terminal window currently running BTCPyment first `CTRL+C`, then:
+- To run satsale so it continues serving in the background on a _local_ server, in the terminal window currently running satsale first `CTRL+C`, then:
 ```
 nohup gunicorn -w 1 0.0.0.0:8000 satsale:app > log.txt 2>&1 &
 tail -f log.txt
 ```
 Once started, do `Ctrl+C` again to regain your terminal. _Remote servers will not be able to exercise this command, since you will need to input your Root password to open the SSH tunnel.
 This cannot be done if you run gunicorn with nohup.

-- To run BTCPyment so it continues serving in the background on a _remote_ server, first you will need to adjust SSH configuration to allow for the tunnel to remain open.
+- To run satsale so it continues serving in the background on a _remote_ server, first you will need to adjust SSH configuration to allow for the tunnel to remain open.
 Open a terminal window in your **local** server first, and enter the following command:
 ```
 $ echo -e "Host *\n\tServerAliveInterval 60" >> $HOME/.ssh/config
 ```
 Repeat the process on in your **remote** server SSH terminal window as well.
 This will keep the SSH tunnel from being closed due to inactivity.

-Next, in the SSH terminal window currently running BTCPyment first `Ctrl+C`, then:
+Next, in the SSH terminal window currently running satsale first `Ctrl+C`, then:
 ```
 $ screen
 $ gunicorn --worker-class eventlet -w 1 -b 0.0.0.0:8000 server:app